 - Attend a Career Expo Prep Workshop

 Are you ready for the Career Expo?
 Wondering how you should prepare and what to do once you are there?
-Come to the Career Expo Prep Workshop (date/time coming soon!).
-You will get the full details on what to do before, during, and after the expo as well as tips to be successful at the event.
+Come to the Career Expo Prep Workshop; you will get the full details on what to do before, during, and after the expo as well as tips to be successful at the event.